Measures of association for approximating copulas: Introduction

 In Section~\ref{sec:checkerboard_bounds}, we focus on bounding Chatterjee's xi via checkerboard approximations.
 Combining Proposition~\ref{lem:checkerboard_measures_of_association} with Theorem~\ref{thm:xi_bounds}, we establish the inequality

-where $\Delta$ is the $m\times n$ matrix of copula masses on an equi–spaced grid and $M_{\xi}$ is defined by $(M_{\xi})_{i,j} = TT^\top + T^\top + \tfrac13 I_{n}$, with $T_{i,j} = \1_{\{i<j\}}$.
-Replacing~$C$ by its associated checkerboard copula thus furnishes a practical estimator of $\xi$ from an analytical copula, but also from empirical data.
-In Theorem~\ref{thm:xi_estimator} we prove that the resulting sample–based estimator converges at rate $\mathcal{O}(n\log n)$ to the true value of $\xi(C)$.
+for absolutely continuous copulas $C$ with TP$_2$ density, where $\Delta$ is the $m\times n$-matrix of copula masses on an equally spaced grid, $M_{\xi}$ is defined by $M_{\xi} = TT^\top + T^\top + \tfrac13 I_{n}$ with $T_{i,j} = \1_{\{i<j\}}$, and $C^\Delta_\Pi$ is the checkerboard copula associated with $\Delta$.
+We show that the MTP$_2$ assumption is critical, and that an upper bound via check--min copulas is not even possible under this positive-dependence assumption.
+Replacing~$C$ by its associated checkerboard copula thus furnishes a practical estimator of $\xi$ from an analytic copula, but also from empirical data.
+In Theorem~\ref{thm:xi_estimator} we prove that the resulting sample-based estimator converges to the true value of $\xi(C)$ and is computable in time $\mathcal{O}(n\log n)$.
 Checkerboard estimators for dependence measures have been recently investigated in a broader setting in \cite[Section~4]{Ansari-Fuchs-2023}, but the explicit formulas derived here allow a finer–grained analysis and faster finite–sample performance.
-We conclude with an empirical comparison between our estimator and the classical one of Azadkia and Chatterjee in \cite{chatterjee2021}.
+We conclude with an empirical comparison between our estimator and the classical nearest-neighbor-based estimater of Azadkia and Chatterjee in \cite{chatterjee2021}.